Man with child

 Common Pension Drawdown questions

 Drawdown is a flexible way to access your pension when you're aged 55 or over (57 from April 2028).
-After taking your tax-free cash, you invest the remainder of your pension to access when you want.
+You invest your lump sum to access when you want.
 You enjoy flexibility over how and when you withdraw the remaining money.

 You’re responsible for managing your money through your retirement, so should feel comfortable with doing this.